kozyilmaz/nheqminer-macos/README.md

 `$ make`

 Two binaries will be created under `miner` directory
-**NOTE: NVIDIA CUDA Toolkit 8.0 (from https://developer.nvidia.com/cuda-downloads) should be installed for nheqminer-gpu**
+**NOTE: NVIDIA CUDA Toolkit 8.0 (from https://developer.nvidia.com/cuda-downloads) should be installed to build nheqminer-gpu**

 ```
 nheqminer-cpu (only CPU, SSE2 and AVX)[USE_CPU_TROMP, USE_CPU_XENONCAT]